JoelGMSec/AutoRDPwn/README.md

 • Aesthetic improvements and improved waiting times

-• Proxy-aware connection through system settings
+• Proxy-Aware connection through system settings

 • It is now possible to use the offline tool by downloading the .zip file